Sushil-dahal/UNT-Rate-my-professor/README.md

 ## 📖 About

 UNT Rater is a sleek, student-focused web application that allows University of North Texas students to browse, rate, and review professors across all departments.
-Built with modern web technologies and a clean, professional design aesthetic, it provides an intuitive platform for students to make informed decisions about their courses and professors.
+Built with modern web technologies and a clean, professional design aesthetic, it offers an intuitive platform that enables students to make informed decisions about their courses and professors.

-**Original Design**: Based on the [Figma design](https://www.figma.com/design/8YsPOn2mpbrvYPZVQYnw5N/UNT-Rater)
+**Original Design**: Based on the [Figma design]
 ## ✨ Features

 ### 🔍 **Professor Discovery**